ClementNerma/Rave/docs/books/hybrid.md

 ### Conditions

-The `@condition` descriptor indicates a condition that must be matched in order for the function to work properly.
+The `@condition` annotation indicates a condition that must be matched in order for the function to work properly.
 It is useful to indicate conditions required to avoid runtime errors, that aren't declared using the `throws` keyword.

 ```sn
 /**